EvgeniyDoctor/MyRandomPony/README.md

 **Link under the image**: after successfully downloading the image, a link will appear under it leading to page on http://mylittlewallpaper.com, where you can download this image

 You can also change the theme of the application!
 There are currently 5 themes available: three light and two dark.
-Available in "_3 vertical dots_" menu.
+Available in _3 dots_ menu.

-_Notice for Android 8 users and higher_: due to the new system policy, starting from Android 8 and higher, for the correct operation of this app, constant display of notification is required.<br>
-So you can't disable the notification without disabling the wallpaper change.

 ## Support me
 - [buy my music on Bandcamp](https://arklysis.bandcamp.com)